THE RUNAWAY FRIEND

 Can she figure out what's happened to her friend?

 This story takes place in 1854.
-It includes a glossary of Swedish words and an illustrated “Looking Back” essay.
+The book includes a glossary of Swedish words and an illustrated “Looking Back” essay.

-The Runaway Friend is available as a 192-page book in softcover and hardcover (library binding) formats.
+The Runaway Friend is available as a 192-page book in softcover and hardcover (library binding) formats as well as in elecronic versions for the Barnes & Noble Nook and the Amazon Kindle.

 What Others Are Saying